BarryJCuda/European-Super-League-Constitution/README.md

 ### Trades ###
-- All trades will be processed on acceptance by all parties without a review period.
+- All trades will be subject to a maximum 24 hour review period, this is purely to ensure any future draft picks traded are paid for.
+Trades not involving future picks will be processed straight away, and as soon as future picks are paid for the trade will be processed.
 All trades will be allowed unless obvious collusion takes place.
 If anyone has any concerns regarding collusion in trades, these should be raised with the commissioner.
 If the commissioner has serious suspicions about a trade, the validity of such a trade can be put to a league vote.
 Trades can be reversed by the commissioner if required as a result.
 - Trade deadline is at the end of week 13 (check Sleeper for details).
 - During the offseason trading is still allowed.
 Trading can re-commence after the completion of the Championship game.
 - Draft picks up to 2 seasons in the future are tradable.
-- Teams must pay dues for any year they trade draft picks in.
+- Teams must pay dues for any year they trade draft picks in immediately.

 <br><br>